compserv/hknweb/README.md

-hknweb
+upeweb
 ======

 Welcome!
-This is the in-progress redesign for the HKN (Mu Chapter) website, built with Django.
+This is the in-progress redesign for the UPE (Nu Chapter) website, built with Django.

 ## Setup (Quick)